What is AV over IP

 ● Ease of Installation

 AV-over-IP products are easy to install and maintain.
 All you need is a power source and an Ethernet connection.
-Once these two things are in place, all you have to do is connect the device with your network using a LAN cable or wireless access point and then configure it according to your needs.
+Once these two things are in place, all you have to do is connect the device to your network using a LAN cable or wireless access point and then configure it according to your needs.

 Here are some other articles that we think might interest you: